khai2931/college/README.md

 1. Run `npm install nodemon express sqlite3 sqlite multer` to install required dependancies
 2. Run `nodemon` to load the website
 3. Go to http://localhost:8000/ to see the website running
+4. Hit CTRL+C in the terminal to quit the server

 # Database management